 [#]git branch new-branch 55206d46ae57179c117a74e10da797dcbd15177a

-Git provides the option for deleting a branch.
-But that branch should not be a current working branch.
-If a user tries to delete the current branch git gives an error “Can not delete the <branch name>, is current branch”.
-A user has to first switch the branch by using the git checkout command.
+Git includes the ability to delete a branch.
+However, that branch should not be a working copy.
+If a user attempts to delete the current branch, git returns the error “Cannot delete the branch <branch name>, which is the current branch.”
+To begin, the user must switch to a different branch using the git checkout command.